-Independent Schools of New Zealand (ISNZ) is the national body representing 50 private (also known as independent) schools in New Zealand (as at December 2020).
+Independent Schools of New Zealand (ISNZ) is the national body representing 50 independent (also known as private) schools in New Zealand (as at December 2020).

 The role of ISNZ is to promote independent education in its widest sense.
 This includes: